sikleber/aws-cdk-react-auth-template/README.md

 # aws-cdk-react-auth-template

 This project is a template for creating a React application hosted on AWS and deployed using the AWS Cloud Development Kit (CDK).

+**Note:** Web app domain will be created within the GitHub Actions CD workflow and outputted to its summary.

-It consists of two TypeScript projects using NPM:
+The application consists of two TypeScript projects using NPM:

 ## Frontend Project
 See the [frontend package.json](frontend/package.json) for relevant scripts.